-The Company expended \$400,934 in exploration property acquisition costs in 2015, with only \$9,553 expended in the current period.
+The Company invested \$400,934 in exploration property acquisition costs in 2015, with only \$186,818 (non-cash) invested in the current period.
 A cash payment made as part of the Genesis Property Option Agreement represents the largest component of the 2015 acquisition costs.
+During Q3-16 the Company issued 1,969,828 shares as part of the option agreement with Kivalliq.